January 2023–(ongoing until 2026). Researcher within the project Modern Times 1936, funded by Riskdagens Jubileumsfond.

 May 2019–(ongoing).
 Guest researcher/lecturer at Departement Künste, Medien, Philosophie, Universität Basel.
 Seminar für Medienwissenschaft.

-December 2019--(ongoing).
-Postdoctoral fellow at Humlab, Umeå University.
-My postdoc position takes place within the interdisciplinary research project European History Reloaded: Curation and Appropriation of Digital Audiovisual Heritage.
-The project is a collaboration between scholars at Utrecht University, the Institute of Contemporary History in Prague, and Umeå University.
-Visit webpage.
+December 2019–2021.
+Postdoctoral fellow at Humlab, Umeå University within the project European History Reloaded: Curation and Appropriation of Digital Audiovisual Heritage.
+The project was a collaboration between scholars at Utrecht University, the Institute of Contemporary History in Prague, and Umeå University.

 2014-2019.
 Affiliated researcher at Humlab, Umeå University.
 My primary work at Humlab involved organizing seminars, workshops, and conferences.